SkeLLLa/node-object-hash/README.md

   - Now module returns 'constructor' function, where you can set default parameters: ```var objectHash = require('node-object-hash')(options);```

+In case if you still need an old 0.x.x version it's available in `hash.js` file.
 ### API

 #### Constructor `require('node-object-hash')([options])`